 Every digital wellness product is different, but there’s one thing every product team can lean on to integrate a voice-activated experience: a customer-centric UX approach.
 Here’s our step-by-step guide to designing a voice user interface that improves your product’s user experience.

-1. Send a UX Survey to Gather Insights Quickly
+1. Send a UX Survey to Gather Deeper VUI Usage Insights

 You know your users want a VUI extension from inbound support channels, but some questions about specific user needs and how VUIs might fulfill them still need to be answered.